Keybby/ihm-keyboard/rapports/Final_report.typ

 For this profile, we chose to focus the test on keyboard efficient for dactylography.

+To this end, we'll ask a student to configure a part of the characorder :

+#figure(image("images/charachorder.png", width: 80%),)

+TODO : make a file that we will actually give people

 === Gamer hobbyist

 For this profile, we chose to test a custom gamer keyboard layout, that will be fixated on the closeness of certain keys that help with speed and prevent the player from losing time moving their hands to much to do an action.

+We have found that a gaming layout recommended is the colemak layout.
+Therefore, we asked our testers to implement it :

+#figure(image("images/colemak_keyboard.png", width: 80%),)

 === Hobbyist with a disability
 For this persona, we will test the following keyboard design.
 We chose this design because with disability, people might have trouble accessing a lot of keys, so we choose a keyboard with a small number of keys but a lot of layers.

+People with disabilities might not be using letters and using voice dictation as one reddit user mentionned.
+However, they need the keyboard to allow them to move or correct the text and do text formatting in in limited number of keys.
+According to #link("https://webaim.org/techniques/keyboard/")[WEBAIM], you'll find in this link the most common interactions with non characters keys and therefore the most important to configure on this test keyboard.

+#figure(image("images/Tab.png", width: 80%),)

 === Measuring the usability and success criteria